L&YR Class 5: Service

-Bulleid claims the radial tanks made at excellent start to service life, with No. 1008 going from the works and into service with no teething troubles in February 1889.
+Bulleid claims the radial tanks were immediately successful, with No. 1008 going from the works and into service with no difficulty in February 1889.
 By the summer of 1891, they had gained a reputation for handling some of the more difficult L&YR routes including the 7 mi adverse gradient of the Oldham Branch with 0.75 mi at 1 in 52 then a further half mile at 1 in 44.
 Their duties also included the steepest passenger line in England, 1 in 27 for 0.5 mi the Werneth spur.

 In 1903, the incumbent CME Henry Hoy reported that the now 270 strong class had covered 61000000 mi between them in the preceding 14 years across the L&YR system.
 They had suitable ability on passenger duties to haul a considerable load at any reasonable speed.

 The last batch of 2-4-2 radial tanks entered service in 1911 and these more moreful superheated L&YR Class 6 were allocated to run some express passenger services to some extent as the unrebuilt Hughes 4-6-0 had multiple problems and the Aspinall Atlantics were beginning to exhibit high levels of unserviceability.
 However the L&YR were severely censured by the Boarad of Trade in the 1912 Charlestown curve derailment inquiry report for use of large radial tanks on high speed passenger services but despite protestations reputational damage seems to have resulted and the practice somewhat discontinued.

 On 1 January 1922, the LY&R amalgamated with the London and North Western Railway (LWNR) and the fleet passed on into the London, Midland and Scottish Railway (LMS) with the initial grouping on 1 January 1923.

 During the period under the LMS nearly two-thirds of the type were withdrawn and about 109 or 110 2Ps survived to pass to the nationalised British Railways on 1 January 1948.
 They were joined by 14 of the superheated Class 6 that were renumbered in the range 50835–50953.
 By 1961 only three remained in service.